sajya/sajya.github.io/source/docs/testing.md

 php artisan make:test PingPongTest
 ```

-To make things easier, Sajya delivery already has a trait helper, `ProceduralRequests`.Let's add it to our test class:
+To make things easier, Sajya delivery already has a trait helper, `ProceduralRequests`.
+Let's add it to our test class:

 ```php
 namespace Tests\Feature;